MichaelCurrin/docsify-js-tutorial/docs/README.md

     $ docsify serve docs
     ```

-You can also add aliases to your `~/.bashrc` or `~/.alias` to make them quick to use across projects.
+You can also add aliases to either your `~/.bashrc` or `~/.aliases` files to make them quick to use across projects.

 ```bash
 alias pserve='python3 -m http.server 3000'